FrosSky/Chevstrap/README.md

 #### Q: Can you add Discord Rich Presence?

 A: No. There is no official Discord RPC client for Android.
 There are some unofficial ones, but they’re risky and won’t be included.
-#### Q: "Roblox logs folder not found"
-A: That means no notification appeared.